lucywyman/slides/source/source/clouds.rst

 Definition
 ----------

-"In meteorology,a cloud is an aerosol comprising a visible mass of minute liquid droplets or frozen crystals, both of which are made of water or various chemicals." ~ `Wikipedia`_
+"In meteorology a cloud is an aerosol comprising a visible mass of minute liquid droplets or frozen crystals, both of which are made of water or various chemicals." ~ `Wikipedia`_